A Brief Overview of Well-Architected

 - To identify suggested changes to be made to mitigate risk and improve the workload

 Enough said.
 No audit here.
 Just good ol’ fashioned continuous improvement.

 In most cases the hard costs of conducting a WAR review are nothing.
 Zero.
 Zilch.
 This is true whether you conduct the WAR yourself – they can be self-guided – or you seek the guidance of a certified Well-Architected partner like p1 Technologies to take you through the process.
 Your investment consists only of the time and effort your team must invest to successfully participate in the Review.

-In the interest of transparency, there are generally costs associated with the follow-on work to make the suggested changes after a WAR is completed.
-However, we’ll clearly outline what the costs are when we deliver the final results of the Review, and there is no commitment to make the suggested changes.
-If you decide to forego the changes – or to make them yourself– there will be no hard costs, and probably no hard feelings from us either.
+In the interest of transparency, there are generally costs associated with the follow-on work to make the suggested changes after a WAR is completed, but that’s where the $5K in credits come in handy.
+We’ll always clearly outline what the costs are when we deliver the final results of the Review, and there is no commitment to make the suggested changes.
+If you decide to forego the changes there will be no hard costs, and probably no hard feelings from us either.
 Maybe.
 Remember, we do like being liked – and busy – and that includes our architects.

 3 – They Aren’t a Lot of Work for your Team

 Assuming you choose to work with an experienced Well-Architected partner like p1, you should expect to invest about 10 hours in the whole process for a typical workload.
 This estimate includes the up-front preparation and pre-review discussion, the review itself and the post-review results discussion.
 From start to finish, we can complete the whole engagement in a calendar window ranging from a few days to a few weeks, depending on your schedule.